KelvinJin/AnimatedCollectionViewLayout/README.md

 ### Customization

-Animators implement the protocol `LayoutAttributesAnimator`.
-Most of the built-in ones have additional parameters that you can tweak the transitions.
+Most of the built-in animators work best in **Paging** mode and they have additional parameters that you can tweak for better transitions.
-You can also write your own animators.
+You can also write your own animators by implementing the protocol `LayoutAttributesAnimator`.

-## TODO

-- [ ] Support non-paging mode.
-- [ ] Support non-full screen items.
-- [ ] Support item selection notifications.

 ## Author